 What is Cards Against Humanity Black Friday 2020 Prank?

 Cards Against Humanity plays a creative prank on Black Friday shoppers every year on the day after Thanksgiving.
 Their stunt is always creative and surprising, making us all wish we could be so inventive.

-What will Cards Against Humanity ask us to buy for Black Friday?
+What is Cards Against Humanity Black Friday Sale?

 CAH has fun expansion card games to make us laugh, redesigned into three color-coded boxes – Red Box, Blue Box, and Green Box.
 They also have our favorite: Cards Against Humanity Family Edition.
 Of course, we also add KinderPerfect for even more fun!

 With these three expansion packs for sale on Amazon, we don’t think CAH will have another card pack for this Black Friday.
 But will they have a crazy humans vs. computers contest like last year?
 Or the 99% Off Sale like last year?
 Or buy more land on the US/Mexican border?
 Or just dig a senseless hole?